-- The timeline and plan (in years) for reaching clean-energy goals
+- Timeline and plan (in years) for reaching clean-energy goals

-- The balance of cost, dependability, and environmental impact
+- Balance of cost, dependability, and environmental impact

-- The need for grid reliability and the idea of flexible energy that may be affected by weather conditions or time of day
+- Need for grid reliability and the idea of flexible energy that may be affected by weather conditions or time of day

-- The reasoning that the amount of electricity going into the grid needs to be balanced by the amount of electricity being used
+- Reasoning that the amount of electricity going into the grid needs to be balanced by the amount of electricity being used

 In this report, we discuss how utilities communicate these messages through a variety of channels.